 It is not an easy job to incorporate the best principles and practices of hotel revenue management in order to improve overall revenue.
-Particularly when the business is as competitive as it is presently.
+Particularly focus on hotel revenue management.

 Smart hotel revenue management is all about how quickly you can find new revenue opportunities.
 And how well you assess competition pricing policy, plus local market demand.